 3. Make sure that the printer isnt in a hot position

 If your printer is situated near a window or any other warm place then it is far more likely that ink may congeal inside the printhead when not in use.
-By moving the printer to a cooler location it may prevent issues from occuring.
+By moving the printer to a cooler location it may prevent issues from occurring.

 What to do if your Brother printer stops printing blackIf your printer suddenly stops printing black then check the following in this order.